AlfonsoRReyes/Part-3-Data-Science-For-Petroleum-Production-Engineers/part-3-workflow.md

-# Load the dataset as a network object
+# 2. Loading the dataset as a network object

-# Show the information of the network dataset
+# 3. Show the information of the network dataset